AstronomerAmber/ML_prep/ML_phonescreen_Qs.md

 Q: What is the difference between hinge loss and log loss?

-A: Logistic loss diverges faster than hinge loss.
+A: The hinge loss is used for "maximum-margin" classification, most notably for support vector machines.
+Logistic loss diverges faster than hinge loss.
 So, in general, it will be more sensitive to outliers.
 Hinge loss also penalizes wrong answers, as well as correct unconfident answers.

 Q: How do linear and logistic regression differ in their error minimization techniques?